I'm a senior PHP developer with a love of photography, climbing mountains, travel & cooking with a splash of yoga & philosophy.

 I took the position at Worldwide Clinical Trials as part of my university placement year.
 Throughout the 12 month period I worked on various projects, through different departments.
 Due to my high performance the work period was extended up until the day before I started back at university.

 My initial role was as a C developer working on a bespoke database system, fixing bugs and amending existing code.
 I developed scripts and programs in my spare time to automate monotonous tasks which were later rolled out to other staff members.

-I moved on to a penetration testing exercise for a new product due to be released soon for a major retailer.
-I found and fixed various high security vulnerabilities.
+I then moved on to a penetration testing exercise for a new product due to be released soon for a major retailer where I found and fixed various high security vulnerabilities.

 There are also enterprise opportunities available which we are investigating for consulting and helping businesses teach people how to use their tools and processes.

-Wild and without is mine and my partner's travel blog.
-Built and designed by me using Wordpress and a modern frontend tech.
-We use the blog to write about our travel adventures and showcase our photography.
+Wild and without is my and my partner's travel blog.
+Built and designed by me using Wordpress and a modern frontend tech stack.
+We use the blog to write about our travel adventures and showcase my photography.

 December 2018 - now